paralleldrive/sudolang-llm-support/sudolang.sudo.md

-# SudoLang v1.0.7
+# SudoLang v1.0.9

 ## Introduction

 SudoLang is a pseudolanguage designed for interacting with LLMs.
 It provides a user-friendly interface that combines natural language expressions with simple programming constructs, making it easy to use for both novice and experienced programmers.

-SudoLang can be used for various applications, such as generating code, solving problems, and answering questions.
+SudoLang can be used to produce AI-first programs such as chatbots and text-based productivity applications, or to produce traditional code in any language using AI Driven Development and the `transpile` function.

+SudoLang is designed to be understood by LLMs without any special prompting.
+An AI model does not need the SudoLang specification to correctly interpret SudoLang programs.

 ## SudoLang features